assyrianic/Tagha/README.md

 * VM runs as little-endian format (only).
 * Small.
 The entire runtime as a static library is less than 50kb.
 * Tagha's entire VM code is **about 1k lines of code**!
-* Speed, Tagha is very fast for a virtual machine that does not use a JIT.
+* Speed, Tagha is very fast for a virtual machine that does not use a JIT -- Check out the documentation for profiling results.
 * Memory safe, Tagha sandboxes scripts by blocking memory operations that were not allocated by the script's own memory allocator.
 * Tagha Assembler - transforms human readable bytecode into binary bytecode.
 * Tagha IR Builder - header-only, higher level constructs to manually create bytecode.